samueltobler/mcc/README.md

 To analyze overconfidence, underconfidence, calibration accuracy, and miscalibration, the following functions can be used:

--   `overconfidence`: requires a data with the counted letters per participant (i.e., the result from the `participant_summary`-function)
+-   `overconfidence`: requires data with the counted letters per participant (i.e., the result from the `participant_summary`-function)
--   `underconfidence`: requires a data with the counted letters per participant (i.e., the result from the `participant_summary`-function)
+-   `underconfidence`: requires data with the counted letters per participant (i.e., the result from the `participant_summary`-function)
--   `calibrationaccuracy`: requires a data with the counted letters per participant (i.e., the result from the `participant_summary`-function)
+-   `calibrationaccuracy`: requires data with the counted letters per participant (i.e., the result from the `participant_summary`-function)
--   `miscalibration`: requires a data with the counted letters per participant (i.e., the result from the `participant_summary`-function)
+-   `miscalibration`: requires data with the counted letters per participant (i.e., the result from the `participant_summary`-function)

+#### Shortcut Function
-Alternatively, one can directly use the function `conf.stats` to skip all these steps and directly get the summary.
-This function works only when the judgement data has been assessed on a 4-point Likert scale.
+Alternatively, one can use the function `conf.stats` to skip all these steps and get the summary directly.
+This function works only when the judgment data has been assessed on a 4-point Likert scale.

--   `conf.stats`: requires performance values (0 / 1), and judgement values (on a numerical scale)
+-   `conf.stats`: requires performance values (0 / 1), and judgment values (on a numerical scale)

 <br>

 #### Visualization

-To visualize the findings, one can either look at the confidence accuracy ratings and the miscalibration individually, or directly visualize both in one plot.
+To visualize the findings, one can either look at the confidence accuracy ratings and the miscalibration individually or directly visualize both in one plot.
 The functions to do so are.

 - `confidence_plot`: requires the calibration accuracy values
 - `miscalibration_plot`: requires the miscalibration values
-- `combined_plot`: requires both, calibration and miscalibration values
+- `combined_plot`: requires both calibration and miscalibration values

+Additionally, the following functions can be used to compare two or more groups visually:

+- `confidence_plot.groups`: requires additionally a group value
+- `miscalibration_plot.group`: requires additionally a group value
+- `overconfidence_plot.groups`: to visualize overconfidence values in different groups
+- `underconfidence_plot.groups`: to visualize underconfidence values in different groups

 <br>